November 28, 2018

 Unfortunately, doctors aren't sure what causes this type of cancer and surgery is often the best treatment to remove the mass.
 So, naturally, this isn’t the first case of someone mistaking a sizable tumor for obesity.
 In December 2017, Kevin Daly found out he had a liposarcoma after he lost 34 pounds and his belly still remained.

-A patient's quality of life will increase immediately following removal of the tumor.
-But Tseng told INSIDER that it's important to get regular CAT scans to make sure the growth doesn't return.
+Though quality of life will improve immediately, Tseng told INSIDER that it's important to get regular CAT scans to ensure the tumor doesn't return.
 "It has a high chance of coming back in the same location and then they can then become more aggressive and spread," he explained.